NOTE: There are two ways to integrate Rock RMS with Clearstream. You can use just one, or both, depending on what you'd like to do.

 Throttling.
 Amount of time in milliseconds to wait between sending texts.
 Require to avoid hitting rate limits.
 Defaults to 50ms.

 Override Opt-outs.
 Whether to override opt-outs in Clearstream.
 If this option is set to No, an outgoing text will fail if a subscriber is opted-out in Clearstream.
 Setting this to Yes is useful if a subscriber is opted-out but you still want to be able to send a text to them from within Rock, such as in response to a keyword or a one-time notification.
-This option is only available to accounts using a dedicated shortcode.
+This option is only available to accounts using dedicated shortcodes.

 Step 2: Communication Medium